SJBSCourseCatalogFinal (pdf)

 BIOLOGY WITH LAB

 Church teaching and the wonder of God’s Creation are emphasized in this high school Biology with Lab course.
-The engaging and unique pedagogy begins with Botany, capturing the students’ interest with an in-depth study of the familiar, and ending with the awe-inspiring wonder of the last unit, Cytology.
+The engaging and unique pedagogy begins with Botany, capturing the students’ interest with an in-depth study of the familiar and ending with the awe-inspiring wonder of the last unit, Cytology.
 Dissections and microscope work will be completed throughout the year, along with other hands-on activities to increase understanding and aid retention of the material.

 The A Beka Biology materials are used in this course.
 It is written from a literalist Protestant point of view.
 A section written from a Protestant view of the Reformation is omitted (and/or corrected).
 Evolution/Creation is taught according to Church teaching, and the students read Humani Generis, the encyclical on evolution.
-This beautifully-written pro-life book gives credit to our Creator throughout.
+This beautifully written, pro-life book gives credit to our Creator throughout.
 In the Human Anatomy & Physiology unit, students are reminded that we are made in God’s image, and that we are different from other creatures by virtue of our immortal souls.
 This textbook lays the groundwork for the students to understand the teachings of Humani Vitae when they encounter it later in their lives.

 There is one section of Biology.
 It meets on Monday, Wednesday, and Friday.